- Chart

 Positioning

-Enterprise Financial Services, through Enterprise Bank & Trust, positions itself as a relationship-driven bank focused on middle-market businesses and affluent individuals.
-Its competitive advantages lie in its personalized service, expertise in commercial and wealth management, and strong local market presence in its operating regions.
-It aims to combine the personalized service of a community bank with the capabilities of a larger institution.
+Enterprise Financial Services positions itself as a relationship-based financial institution, focusing on serving the needs of small and medium-sized businesses and affluent individuals.
+Its competitive advantages lie in its specialized lending expertise, personalized client service, and strong local market knowledge in its operating regions.
+It aims to be a more agile and responsive alternative to larger, more bureaucratic institutions.

 Total Addressable Market (TAM)